Homemade Refried Beans

 Once again, beans are the star of the show.
-If I haven’t convinced you already, start looking for ways to incorporate more beans into your diet!
+If I haven’t convinced you, start looking for ways to incorporate more beans into your diet!
 Black beans, pinto beans, and lentils, oh my!
-There are a ton of varieties, and there are numerous ways to prepare beans, which makes it that much easier to find a way you like to eat them.
+There are many varieties, and there are numerous ways to prepare beans, making it that much easier to find a way you like to eat them.

 Soup, a dip like hummus, or even a snack to munch on!
 The health benefits of beans keep adding up: they are high in fiber, which helps lower LDL (‘lousy’) cholesterol; they help regulate blood sugar levels because they contain complex carbs, lean protein, and fiber; and high fiber intake is linked to a lower risk of many types of cancer.
 And that’s just a few benefits, as there are many more.
 Eat more beans; this homemade ‘refried’ bean recipe might be the way!